Agile Portfolio Management

 A portfolio management team works in cooperation with a product management team to identify new ideas and products to develop.
 It is achieved through monitoring the business environment and competitors, obtaining feedback from the existing clients, and envisioning the future needs of your audience through brainstorming sessions and Agile modeling.

 2. Considering potential endeavors

 Your portfolio management team will need to invest time in understanding a potential endeavor.
-It is possible to consider the business case for the endeavor, making high-level guesses at the market potential or ROI of the endeavor.
+The business case can be considered as an endeavor when you make high-level guesses at the market potential or ROI.
 Additionally, the team can run a focus group or small experiment to better understand this.

 3. Prioritizing the endeavors